-This is actually where we started our research on treating Biting Midge fly.
+Is actually where, and why we started our research on how to manage Biting Midge Fly (BMF), Sandflies.

 BanItch is the use of soil dwelling predatory mites that are used to treat the eggs and larval stages of biting midges or sandflies.
 It is a property management tool that helps in significantly reducing the number of these nuisance biting pests in your gardens and lawns.
 If biting midges or sandflies are a problem for you head over to our dedicated BanItch section.